 Additional threats to the species include ship strikes, fisheries interactions (including entanglement) and noise.
 All threats to the species are discussed further in Section 6 of this Opinion.

-There is no critical habitat designated for the WNP or Mexico DPSs of humpback whale.
+There is no critical habitat designated for the humpback whale.

 5.2.4 Arctic Ringed Seal